gfxdisp/FovVideoVDP/README.md

 ## Differences between Matlab and Pytorch versions

 * Both versions are implementation of the same metric, but due to the differences in video loaders, you can expect to see small differences in their predictions, typically up to 0.05 JOD.
-* Currently, Pytorch version processes images are 30 frames video, while the Matlab version has a dedicated "image" mode.
-Pytorch version will be updated to make it identical to Matlab.
+* Matlab version currently has reacher interface and can be supplied with images or video in any format.
+* Both versions give more or less the same processing time when run on a GPU.
-* Pytorch version loads the entire video into a GPU memory and therefore, cannot process very large sequences and may require more memory.
+* PyTorch version loads the entire video into a GPU memory and therefore, cannot process very large sequences and may require more memory.
 Matlab version loads a frame at the time and requires less GPU memory.
-* Pytorch version reports also the SSIM score.

 ## Checking and reporting the version